Exploring BDSM Play: A BDSM Guide For Beginners

 The person having sensations or things done to them during a scene or play.
 It is possible for a Dominant to “top from the bottom” by telling the submissive what to do and how to do it.

-A beginner’s guide to BDSM: Exploring the lifestyle
+Exploring the BDSM lifestyle

 When you’re just getting started with BDSM, the sheer amount of information (and misinformation) can be overwhelming when educating yourself about healthy, safe ways to explore the lifestyle.

-Issues you should plan for when exploring BDSM with your partner
+Concerns that may arise when exploring BDSM with your partner

 • If your partner is interested in having you inflict pain, you may be uncomfortable because you don’t want to hurt them.
 Healthy BDSM doesn’t involve permanent or intensely harmful injury.
 You can learn how to find the proper balance in a class with an experienced BDSM instructor.